ExpediaGroup/graphql-kotlin/website/versioned_docs/version-6.x.x/schema-generator/federation/federated-directives.md

     | ARGUMENT_DEFINITION
 ```

 Inaccessible directive marks location within schema as inaccessible from the GraphQL Gateway.
+While `@inaccessible` fields are not exposed by the gateway to the clients,
+they are still available for query plans and can be referenced from `@key` and `@requires` directives.
+This allows you to not expose sensitive fields to your clients but
-This allows you to incrementally add schema elements (e.g. fields) to multiple subgraphs without breaking composition.
+still make them available for computations.
+Inaccessible can also be used to incrementally add schema elements (e.g. fields) to multiple subgraphs without breaking composition.

 See [@inaccessible specification](https://specs.apollo.dev/inaccessible/v0.2) for additional details.

 :::caution